Varchasva-Raj-Saxena/ICPRO_Quiz/README.md

         You will also get an explanation of each question after answering it.

     See Results
-        View individual student scores, rankings, and the class average.
+        View student scores, rankings, and the class average.

 How to Use